Updates for your syllabus (Fall 2021)

 - Will you request that students use their video (and how should students proceed if their network cannot handle it or they are uncomfortable sharing their video)?
 Can students use backgrounds (particularly if they share their space with others, knowing that it takes more bandwidth)?
 Can you explain why video is important in your class?
 Are there specific times in your class where video is more encouraged than others (i.e. breakout rooms, etc.)?

 In our class, we will be using Zoom for synchronous (same time) sessions.
 The link is available on Canvas [copy link here too].

 Please make sure that your Internet connection and equipment are set up to use Zoom and able to share audio and video during class meetings.
-(See this page from Computing Resources for information on the technology you are likely to need.)
+(See this page from Computing Services for information on the technology you are likely to need.)
 Let me know if there is a gap in your technology set-up [insert email address] as soon as possible, and we can see about finding solutions.

 Sharing video: In this course, being able to see one another helps to facilitate a better learning environment and promote more engaging discussions.
 Therefore, our default will be to expect students to have their cameras on during lectures and discussions.
 However, I also completely understand there may be reasons students would not want to have their cameras on.
 If you have any concerns about sharing your video, please email me as soon as possible [insert email] and we can discuss possible adjustments.
 Note: You may use a background image in your video if you wish; just check in advance that this works with your device(s) and internet bandwidth.